 Work sent me an iPad to experiment with.
 Here is my review, from the perspective of a Mac user of 20+ years who firmly believes that tablet interfaces are the way of the future.
 (I even had a Newton.)

 What’s bad about the iPad

-Ye ghods, this thing is heavy.
+This thing is heavy.
 Sorry, but it really is uncomfortable to use for any extended period, unless you prop it up on something–a knee, a cushion, whatever.

 The out-of-box experience is amazingly poor for an Apple product.
 Plug in a Mac and turn it on, and you get a friendly welcome screen that guides you through registration and setup, and everything is ready to go.
 Turn on an iPod, and it works instantly with some pre-installed sample songs.
-Turn on an iPad, and it basically tells you to fuck off until you go and find a computer running iTunes, plug it in via USB, log in to the iTunes store, and do some software activation.
+Turn on an iPad, and it basically tells you to go away and find a computer running iTunes, plug it in via USB, log in to the iTunes store, and do some software activation.
 Software activation?
 On an Apple product?
 Oh dear.

 I put some extra apps on this thing, so where are they?
 Oh, wait, I can slide the screen sideways now.
 I didn’t think I could, because when I first tried, it bounced and didn’t let me.
 Apparently it’s modal and depends on whether there are icons there.
 Someone didn’t get the memo that UI modality is bad.

 How do I know if I’m typing capitals or lowercase?
 The keys are always marked with capital letters, and I can’t see if the shift is highlighted because it’s under my finger when I’m using it, obviously.
 It seems Apple are slavishly reproducing the behavior of a physical keyboard, when there’s no need to do so.
 The F and J keys even have pictures of the ridges you can use to feel your hands are in the right position.
 Obviously these are totally useless on a virtual keyboard.
 A bizarre piece of design whimsy.